blank

 Are family-friendly safari lodges available on Safari?

-Booking a lodge that includes a private safari vehicle allows your family to explore at its own comfortable pace.
+Lodge accommodation with a private safari vehicle gives your family the freedom to explore the area at your own pace.

 Can I combine safari accommodation with a beach resort stay?